Leelz/Battleships/README.md

 3. Tracking Board

 I then created the Tracking Board class, which inherits from the super-class board.
-I created a tracking cell class with the default content of "unknown" then becomes either "full" or "empty" during the game after a player has fired at it.
+I created a tracking cell class with the default content of "unknown" which then becomes either "full" or "empty" during the game, after a player has fired at it.

 4. Player